Time Required

 How to Do It

 - Holding: First, take a raisin and hold it in the palm of your hand or between your finger and thumb.
+Imagine that you’ve just dropped in from Mars and have never seen an object like this before in your life.

-- Seeing: Take time to really focus on it; gaze at the raisin with care and full attention—imagine that you’ve just dropped in from Mars and have never seen an object like this before in your life.
-Let your eyes explore every part of it, examining the highlights where the light shines, the darker hollows, the folds and ridges, and any asymmetries or unique features.
+- Seeing: Take time to really focus on it; gaze at the raisin with care and full attention.
+Let your eyes explore every part of it.
+Examine the highlights where the light shines, the darker hollows, the folds and ridges, and any uneven parts or unique features.

 - Placing: Now slowly bring the raisin up to your lips, noticing how your hand and arm know exactly how and where to position it.
 Gently place the raisin in your mouth; without chewing, noticing how it gets into your mouth in the first place.
 Spend a few moments focusing on the sensations of having it in your mouth, exploring it with your tongue.